srose/keycloak_contributions/howto-02-build.md

 What about?
 - Maven: should be used from the project: mvnw

-- pnpm: install locally for the UI parts of Keycloak
+- pnpm & node: install locally for the UI parts of Keycloak
-- node >= 21: install locally for the UI parts of Keycloak
+- or use the ones from the maven build, paced inside js/node/pnpm and js/node/node

 > [INFO] --- frontend:1.15.0:install-node-and-pnpm (default) @ keycloak-js-parent ---
 > [INFO] Installing node version v24.9.0